Iverson Park: Stevens Point Acquires Robertson Park from State Water Commission

 In April 1934, the State Public Service Commission declared that it was illegal for the Water Commission to continue expending water department funds for park recreation purposes.
 Approximately $2,500 a year was required to maintain and improve the park.
 The Water Commission requested that the City of Stevens Point take over all responsibility for the maintenance and improvement of Robertson Park.
 The City Council approved this request, and the maintenance of Robertson Park became the duty of the city manager.
 A parks department was created with a budget not to exceed $3,500.
 After this, the city of Stevens Point continued with park improvements.
-A modern bathhouse, damn to control water levels, multiple rustic bridges over small channels, and a cooking fireplace were all constructed by June 1936.
+A modern bathhouse, a dam to control water levels, multiple rustic bridges over small channels, and a cooking fireplace were all constructed by June 1936.
 One of the bridges was iconic for the park, and was featured on many postcards and magazines.
 The bridge has deteriorated, but another bridge was constructed in 1973 the same rustic arch style.

 Donation of land from Jules Iverson

 As the highway near the park increased in traffic, the American Legion of Stevens Point grew worried of the dangers from children crossing the road.
 The city proposed to buy land south of the current park that was adjacent to it.
-This would allow the park entrance to moved onto a local street which would be safer and easier to access.
+This would allow the park entrance to be moved onto a local street which would be safer and easier to access.
 The land proposed to be purchased was owned by a woman named Mrs. Theresa Green, who was willing to sell it for $5,000.
 The city couldn't afford the price.
 A man named Jules Iverson was able to afford this price, however.
 Jules was an immigrant from Denmark, and owned a Jewelry and watch repair store in downtown Stevens Point.
 After investing in land, he found himself to be one of the wealthiest men in the city, and was known for donating to public works projects.
 In June 1935, Jules purchased the 63 acres from Mrs. Green and then donated it to the city of Stevens Point.
 According to a Stevens Point Daily Journal article on June 24, 1935:

 "This is not the first time Mr. Iverson has manifested this generous spirit.
 Often in recent years he has contributed liberally to various public projects and frequently has been the sole sponsor of causes for the especial benefit of children.
 He has not been satisfied to be merely a “good citizen.”
 Under his philosophy it is the duty as well as the privilege of the citizen to share with his community the fruits of material success."

 This donation increased the park's size to over 100 acres.
 The newly donated land was named Jules Iverson Memorial Park.
 For several years after the donation, however, the adjacent 43 acres developed by the water commission was still referred to as Robertson Park.